programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 ```
 Some of these column names are self explanatory, but it is worth pointing out the following: MSNDATE (mission date), NAF (numbered airforce responsible for mission), AC_ATTACKING (number of aircraft), TONS_HE (high-explosives), TONS_IC (incendiary devices), TONS_FRAG (fragmentation bombs).

-When it comes to accessing data within a `dataframe`, in this tutorial we'll only rely on one basic approach: indexing.
+When it comes to accessing data within a `dataframe`, in this tutorial we use one basic approach: indexing.
 Here to access a single column we pass a string to our dataframe's indexer: e.g. `df['MSNDATE']`.
 To access multiple columns, we pass a list of names to our dataframe's indexer: e.g. `df[['MSNDATE', 'THEATER']]`.

 ## The Bokeh ColumnDataSource